-Most people won’t ever need this information in a an emergency setting–unless they do and it saves their lives.
+Most people won’t need this information–unless they do and it saves their lives.

-Ok, so now that I’ve given you two items that won’t be helpful….
+Ok, now that I’ve given you two items that won’t be helpful….

 Ok.
 I know I said I’d give you two easy steps—and I did!—but below are extra clues, not always as fast and easy, that you can use if you have the time and space to safely view your bear.